Faye loves posters, and she loves to share her ideas and tips about the best ways to decorate with them.

 Learn the Basics of Framing and Hanging a Poster

 A great way to decorate any room is with posters.
 They are very inexpensive and available in many different sizes and genres.
-You can purchase the frames at your local discount or craft stores.
+You can purchase the frames at your local discount or craft stores, or order them online.